ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Threshold Value:** The specific value used to split data into groups or categories in a decision tree.

 **Training Set:** A subset of data used to train or fit a machine learning model; consists of input data and corresponding known or labeled output values.

+**True-Positive Rate:** The rate at which the model correctly identifies positive outcomes.

 **Unavailable Data:** Data elements that are not currently accessible or integrated into the data sources.